paxful/EzBitcoin-Api-Wallet/readme.md

-EzBit Api
+EzBit Api Server
 ====================================
 Bitcoin RESTful API JSONRPC Wrapper - PHP
 -----
 Made to be the simplest, fastest way to get your own bitcoin wallet server up and running.
 Optimized for simplicity and speed towards a MVP.
-We include a sample wallet web app as a sample application.
+This more than a RPC wrapper it is a full database complete with logs and it does the most vital task of processing incoming transactions which befuddles many who first try and make a bitcoin service.
+We are using three of this API servers in our systems and it works beautifully and simply.

 Features